 How do we recognize them more easily?
 There are some defining elements for the entire Boeing 737 family of aircraft and others that make the differences between versions:

-- The –100 and –200 versions have cigarette-shaped engine platforms.
+- The –100 and –200 versions have cigarette-shaped engine nacelles.
 Both are out of use!

-- All Boeing 737 aircraft (from the 300 series onwards) have two main and defining elements in their recognition: the front of the engine nacelle is flush with the classic models and lightly flush with the next generation models; if you look closely at the front wheel, you can see the longer door from the landing gear room.
-From what I have analyzed, there is no airplane model with these 2 descriptions.
-So clearly it's an 737.
+- All Boeing 737 aircraft (from the 300 series onwards) have two main and defining elements in their recognition: the upper part of the engine platform is flattened for classic models and slightly flattened for next generation models; if you look closely at the front wheel, you can see the longer door at the landing gear.
+From what I analyzed, there is no airplane model with these 2 descriptions.
+So clearly it's a 737.

-- If the front of the engine compartment is flattened and has a triangular shape, it is a classic 737.
+- If the front of the engine platform is flattened and has an almost triangular shape, it is a classic 737.

-- If the front of the engine nacelle is almost round, it turns out to be a New Generation 737.
+- If the front of the engine platform is almost round, it turns out to be a New Generation 737.

-- Ground clearance is lower on Boeing 737 aircraft compared to other models.
+- The ground clearance is lower for Boeing 737 aircraft compared to other models.

-- If you look at the APU evacuation (from the tail of the plane) and see 2 holes, then it is from the New Generation.
+- If you look at the APU evacuation (from the tail of the plane) and see 2 holes, then it's from the New Generation.

-- If it is a long 737 of the New Generation, then it is an airplane of the -800 version (such planes you will meet on Ryanair)
+- If it is a 737 long New Generation, then it is a plane from the -800 version (such planes you will meet at Ryanair).

-- If it is very long and has 3 doors on each side plus two escape areas above the wings, then it is an 737-900ER.
+- If it is very long and has 3 doors on each side plus two exhaust areas above the wings, then it is a 737-900ER.

 Blue Air owns an all Boeing fleet.
 The number of aircraft reached 28: 2 x 737-300; 9 x 737-400; 6 x 737-500; 1 x 737-700 and 10 x 737-800.
 TAROM also owns Boeing aircraft in the fleet: 4 x 737-300; 4 x 737-700 and is about to receive 2 x 737-800NG.